MEN AT WORK TRAINING & ASSESSMENT (RTO 41067)

 Students do not receive a graded mark, they are deemed either Competent (C) or Not Yet Competent (NYC), i.e. they are able to complete the task or not yet able to complete the task.
 To attain a competent assessment, students must demonstrate the ability to perform tasks and duties to the standard expected in employment.

-If students require information on their progress, they must seek that information from their trainer and assessor.
+If students need information on their progress, they can ask their trainer and assessor.

 4.2.1 Our Trainers

-Men At Work Training and Assessment requires all Trainers and Assessors to maintain qualifications and experience as specified by the National Skills Standards Council (NSSC) in the following areas;
+Men At Work Training and Assessment requires all Trainers and Assessors to maintain qualifications and experience as specified by the Australian Skills Quality Authority (ASQA) in the following areas;

 - Be able to demonstrate vocational competencies at least to the level being delivered and assessed either by holding the specific qualification to be delivered and assessed, or by demonstrating equivalence of competency at the unit level